shruti19/string_utils/README.md

 ## 3. Allow the Add method to handle new lines between numbers (instead of commas). new line (\n) and comma if appear adjacent, input is considered invalid.

-## 4. Support different delimiters
+## 4. Support different delimiters.
+To change delimiter, the beginning of the string will contain a separate line that looks like this: “//[delimiter]\n[numbers…]” for example “//;\n1;2” should output 3.

 ## 5. Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.
 If there are multiple negatives, show all of them in the exception message.